When feeling uncertain or overwhelmed about managing your investments, you may consider hiring a financial advisor.

 Plus, are you more likely to stick to your investment plan if you work with a financial advisor, or if you use an online app?
 I think most everyone would agree that working with a human holds us more accountable, assuming you have built a good relationship with your advisor, and you work together closely to reach your wealth goals.

 Would the average financial advisor fees outlined in the chart below be worth it for you?
 Only you can decide.

 (Note:Data for chart was from AdvisorHQ.com.)

-Financial advisors can save time.
+There’s no doubt that financial advisors can save time for investors.
 First, learning how to invest and structure your portfolio takes time.
 Next, your portfolio will need to be set up.
-(While this can feel overwhelming, it actually pretty simple these days to be completely honest.)
+While this can feel overwhelming, it is actually pretty simple these days; I’ve set up many portfolios.